Homepage > Journal > The best programming languages for product managers

 However, it's most often used to develop websites and web applications.
 When it comes to the front-end layer, it's the language of first choice.

-The immense popularity of JavaScript has created around it a very active and numerous community that actively creates new frameworks, libraries, and code editors.
+The immense popularity of JavaScript has created a very active and numerous community around it that actively creates new frameworks, libraries, and code editors.

-And when it comes to learning this language, you'll also be able to find an almost infinite number of paid and free courses, university majors, boot camps, books, video tutorials, and online forums.
+When it comes to learning this language, you'll also be able to find an almost infinite number of paid and free courses, university majors, boot camps, books, video tutorials, and online forums.

 JavaScript offers a few conveniences for people just starting to learn to code.
 Above all, you don't need to configure a programming environment to start coding.